mideyolu/WeatherApp/README.md

 # React + Vite
-A Weather Application Working with OpenWeather Api To Find various weather forceast fro different cities and countries
+A Weather Application Working with OpenWeather Api To Find various weather forceast fro different cities and countries.

+-Made use of Axios
+-To Install
+-Open your Local terminal and write
+-npm install axios

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.